stepapo/menu/readme.md

 # Menu

 Component for Nette Framework, that helps generate menus with links and action buttons.
-The docs show basic example and explains ways of configurating tests.
+The docs show basic example and explains ways of configurating menus.

 ## Example